 If you’re not sure where to go get professional help or at least try something different.

-It’s an old idea that is credited from Albert Einstein, “Doing the same thing over and over again expecting different results is insanity.”
+It’s an old idea that is (often but incorrectly) credited to Albert Einstein, “Doing the same thing over and over again expecting different results is insanity.”

 stop stretching your lower back when it is tight,